Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/term1/02-Design Studio 01 - Roles of Prototyping in First Person Person Perspectives.md

 *Feel free to scroll through the live embed of the toolkit to get a closer look at the sections.*
 <iframe width="768" height="432" src="https://miro.com/app/embed/uXjVNcGhU5Y=/?pres=1&frameId=3458764566950516999&embedId=94292652423" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

+---
+**If you've found this article interesting in any way, or think there is anything else I should add, please leave a comment down below! 👇 Feedback is always appreciated! 😃**

+---